 Paul’s Chains Advance the Gospel

 15 Some indeed preach Christ out of envy and strife, and some also out of good will.
-16 The former insincerely preach Christ from selfish ambition, thinking that they add affliction to my chains; 17 but the latter out of love, knowing that I am appointed for the defense of the Good News.
+16 The former insincerely preach Christ from selfish ambition, thinking that they add affliction to my chains, 17 but the latter out of love, knowing that I am appointed for the defense of the gospel.

 18 What does it matter?
 Only that in every way, whether in pretense or in truth, Christ is proclaimed.
-I rejoice in this, yes, and will rejoice.
-19 For I know that this will turn out to my salvation, through your prayers and the supply of the Spirit of Jesus Christ, 20 according to my earnest expectation and hope, that I will in no way be disappointed, but with all boldness, as always, now also Christ will be magnified in my body, whether by life or by death.
-21 For to me to live is Christ, and to die is gain.
-22 But if I live on in the flesh, this will bring fruit from my work; yet I don’t know what I will choose.
+I rejoice in this, yes, I will rejoice.
+19 For I know that this will turn out to my salvation, through your prayers and the supply of the Spirit of Jesus Christ, 20 according to my earnest expectation and hope.
+I will in no way be disappointed, but with all boldness, as always, now also Christ will be magnified in my body, whether by life or by death.
+21 For me, to live is Christ, and to die is gain.
+22 But if I live on in the flesh, this will bring fruit from my work, yet I do not know what I will choose.
 23 But I am hard pressed between the two, having the desire to depart and be with Christ, which is far better.
 24 Yet to remain in the flesh is more needful for your sake.
-25 Having this confidence, I know that I will remain, yes, and remain with you all for your progress and joy in the faith, 26 that your rejoicing may abound in Christ Jesus in me through my presence with you again.
+25 Having this confidence, I know that I will remain, yes, and will remain with you all for your progress and joy in the faith, 26 that your rejoicing may abound in Christ Jesus in me through my presence with you again.